dov/npeuclid/README.md

 ## 3D

 - `Vec3` - Holds a 3D vector (or point).
 - `Vec3Array` - Holds a list of points.
-All operations that can be done on a signal should be available on a Vec3Array as well.
+All operations that can be done on a single Vec3 should be available on a Vec3Array as well.
 In particular, an `Affine3` operation may be applied on a `Vec3Array` which will transform all the points.
 - `Affine3` - An 3D affine transformation.

 # Usage